 - After hearing from a police informant that you are a leader in a criminal street gang, the police obtain a warrant from a judge allowing them to search your car for evidence of the gang's activities.

 - Police observe your car cruising through an area known for drug sales and then witness what appears to be a drug transaction conducted through the window of your car.
-They follow you and pull you over for a broken headlight.
+They follow you and pull you over for driving after dark without headlights (Vehicle Code 24250).
 Then they search your car and find a large bag of cocaine in the glove compartment.

 - You are a truck driver and are pulled over for suspicion of driving an overweight vehicle.
 You consent to go to the nearest weigh station with the officer to have your vehicle weighed.
 During the weighing process, the officer discovers victims of human trafficking in one of the containers on the truck.